Check out our new Podcast "Breathe This" on apple podcasts and and

 The Corsi-Rosenthal box is effective because it harnesses the power of high-quality MERV-13 filters in a configuration that maximizes airflow and particle filtration.
 Here are some reasons why it’s so effective:

 2. Increased Air Changes Per Hour (ACH): The Corsi-Rosenthal box improves air circulation in a room by increasing the rate at which air is filtered.
 This is measured in air changes per hour (ACH).
-A higher ACH means that the air is cycled through the filters more frequently, reducing the concentration of airborne particles and keeping the environment cleaner and safer.
+A higher ACH means that the air is cycled through the filters more frequently, reducing the concentration of airborne particles and improving the room’s clean-air delivery as part of a layered risk-reduction strategy.
+5CDC/NIOSH explains that ventilation, filtration, and air cleaning can provide air changes or equivalent air changes per hour, and that higher clean-air delivery helps reduce viral particles in indoor air.
+CDC/NIOSH, “How Much Ventilation Is Enough?,” https://www.cdc.gov/niosh/ventilation/prevention/aim-for-5.html.

-3. Affordability and Accessibility: Compared to traditional air purifiers that can cost hundreds of dollars, the materials for a Corsi-Rosenthal box usually cost under $100.
+3. Affordability and Accessibility: Compared to traditional air purifiers that can cost hundreds of dollars, the materials for a Corsi-Rosenthal box are often far less expensive than many commercial portable air cleaners, though actual prices vary by location, filter type, and availability.
 This makes it a highly accessible option for families, schools, and businesses looking for affordable ways to improve air quality.

 4. Low Energy Consumption: The device relies on a box fan, which is relatively low in energy usage.
 When paired with efficient filters, the box provides continuous air filtration with minimal power costs.